About the Facility Permit Program

 - Wood trusses

-- A copy of the FPP Revision application
+- A completed FPP Revision application.

 - Inspector’s correction notice, if revision is due to an inspection correction